Sports + martial arts page

 Boxing was fun, but it was a long time ago.

-I put on a few kilograms of muscle in my late teens simply by lifting weights and eating right.
-I kept my levels of body fat fairly stable though.
-That is, I gained muscle by lifting weights without simultaneously gaining body fat.
-At the age of 17, I had a reasonably nice physique.
-I was toned and moderately muscular, with fairly low levels of body fat (but not excessively low levels of body fat), and I had “abs”.
-My arms, shoulders and chest were nice enough as well.
-By the way, because I grew up with things like modesty and humility being an important part of my culture, I don't much enjoy talking about this sort of thing publicly.
+At the age of 18, I had a nice physique.
+I was toned and fairly muscular, with fairly low levels of body fat (but not excessively low levels of body fat - just right, in my opinion.
+I kept my levels of body fat at exactly what I wanted it to be).
+I had nice abs, arms and shoulders, and fairly nice pecs as well.
+By the way, because I grew up with things like modesty and humility being an important part of my culture (I was a Christian, and Christians are very much supposed to be opposed to vanity), I don't much enjoy talking about this sort of thing publicly.
 It just seems weird to me.

 Conclusion